 When a plant breeder develops a new variety for use in Canada, they may apply under the Plant Breeders' Rights Act to obtain certain controls over the multiplication and sale of the seed of that variety.
-Sale, trade or any other transfer of the seed for propagation purposes is prohibited by law without the written permission of the breeder or their agent.

-UPOV is the International Union for the Protection of New Varieties of Plants.
+Sale, trade or any other transfer of the seed for propaUPOV is the International Union for the Protection of New Varieties of Plants.
 To be a member, a country must have legislation that aligns with a ratified UPOV convention.
-There are 76 UPOV member countries, 59 of which have ratified UPOV'91-compliant legislation.
+There are 76 UPOV member countries, 59 of which have ratified UP-OV'91-compliant legislation.